manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Execution_of_fetch_queries.md

 With all the SQL drivers, building a plain table generally works as follows.

-* connection to the database is established;
+* A connection to the database is established.
-* pre query as `sql_query_pre`  is executed to perform any necessary initial setup, such as setting per-connection encoding with MySQL;
+* Pre-query as `sql_query_pre` is executed to perform any necessary initial setup, such as setting per-connection encoding with MySQL.
-* main query as `sql_query` is executed and the rows it returns are processed;
+* Main query as `sql_query` is executed and the rows it returns are processed.
-* post-query as `sql_query_post` is executed to perform any necessary cleanup;
+* Post-query as `sql_query_post` is executed to perform some necessary cleanup.
-* connection to the database is closed;
+* The connection to the database is closed.
-* indexer does the sorting phase (to be pedantic, table-type specific post-processing);
+* Indexer does the sorting phase (to be pedantic, table-type specific post-processing).
-* connection to the database is established again;
+* A connection to the database is established again.
-* post-processing query  as `sql_query_post_index` is executed to perform any necessary final cleanup;
+* Post-processing query as `sql_query_post_index` is executed to perform some necessary final cleanup.
-* connection to the database is closed again.
+* The connection to the database is closed again.

 Example of a source fetching data from MYSQL: